Barbara Nicholls

 After an Incident, Outage or Failed Go-Live

-Entering a New Market, Scale or Operating Model
+Entering a New Market, Scale or Way of Working

-The requirements just changed.
-Understand what that means before the bills land.
+The bar just moved.
+Know what that means before the bills land.

 Why Barbara